Search Shortcut cmd + k | ctrl + k

 Index Types

-• An Adaptive Radix Tree (ART) is mainly used to ensure primary key constraints and to speed up point and very highly selective (i.e., < 0.1%) queries.
-Such an index is automatically created for columns with a UNIQUE or PRIMARY KEY constraint and can be defined using CREATE INDEX.
+An Adaptive Radix Tree (ART) is mainly used to ensure primary key constraints and to speed up point and very highly selective (i.e., < 0.1%) queries.
+ART indexes are automatically created for columns with a UNIQUE or PRIMARY KEY constraint and can be defined using CREATE INDEX.

 Warning ART indexes must currently be able to fit in-memory.
 Avoid creating ART indexes if the index does not fit in memory.